Alternative Investment Strategies

 Environmental, Social and Governance (ESG) Investing

-Option to apply an investment exclusion based on ESG criteria in a separately managed account
+Option to deploy our process on ESG-friendly investment universe Option to apply an investment exclusion based on clients’ own ESG criteria

 AQR acknowledges that Environmental, Social and Governance (ESG) factors may have both direct and indirect impacts on corporate profitability, long-term portfolio performance and risk.
 With this in mind, our primary objective for considering ESG issues is to improve the financial characteristics of our clients’ investments.